Sparse Signal Models for Data Augmentation in Deep Learning ATR: Experiments

 The PH model has 2 main hyper-parameters, the $\sigma_G$ and $\delta\theta$.
 We determine optimum $\sigma_G$ for every image by minimizing the following equation over all possible values of it, using a simple line-search.

 For determining appropriate $\delta\theta$, we choose the heuristic approach of grid search.
-We generate samples with $r\leq 6 \degree$ because the approximation error increases.
-We choose an appropriate $\delta\theta$ by running a grid search over a factor $\eta$ such that $\delta\theta=\eta \sigma_G^*$.
-The amount of extrapolation per image depends on the corresponding kernel-width $\sigma_G^*$.
+We generate samples up to $6 \degree$ because the approximation error increases beyond that.
+We choose an appropriate $\delta\theta$ by running a grid search over a factor $\eta$ such that $\delta\theta=min\{6 \degree, \eta \sigma_G^*\}$.
+This is because the amount of possible extrapolation per image will depend on the corresponding kernel-width $\sigma_G^*$.
 We run the training on the smallest subset of the data-set at sub-sampling ratio of $2^{-5}$ for searching over a grid of 3 values, $\eta= \{1,2,3\}$.
-We choose the $\eta$ that gives the best validation performance.
-Although we experimented with $\eta > 3$ but found the results comparable to $\eta = 3$.
-Such a grid-search returns $\eta=3$ as the optimum factor and hence we use $\delta\theta=min\{r, 3\sigma_G^*\}$.
+We choose $\eta=3$ as it gives the best validation performance.
+Although we experimented with $\eta > 3$, we found the results comparable to $\eta = 3$.

 For the neural network model, we set the dropout rate for the last fully connected layer at 0.2.
-We add real-time X-Y translations to every image where each translation (in no. of pixels) is randomly sampled from the set $\{-6,-4,-2,0,2,4,6\}$, at every epoch.